mwien/mwien.github.io/index.md

 ![Profile](profile.jpg){: width="180"}{: style="float: right"}

 Hi!
 I am a researcher in Causality.
 Currently, I am working towards a PhD in Computer Science at the University of Lübeck.
 My main interests lie in developing practical and efficient algorithms for causal inference and analysis.
-My most recent work has been about problems on Markov equivalence classes of DAGs and MAGs, which typically arise in causal discovery from observational data.
+Most of my research has been about Markov equivalence classes of DAGs, which typically arise in causal discovery from observational data.
+For example, we discovered how to efficiently compute the size of a Markov equivalence class, a fundamental problem with quite a few interesting applications.
+Recently, I have also started to work on causal models with latent variables, such as maximal ancestral graphs (MAGs), and even delved into the problem of causal identification using front-door adjustment.

 ## Recent Preprints
 [Finding Front-Door Adjustment Sets in Linear Time](https://arxiv.org/abs/2211.16468)